airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 	- This must be matched with the appropriate input from your headset plug, see [this overview](https://airsoftnorge.com/Peltor-J11-4pin/).

+##### Solutions:
-#### Solution 1: Switching wiring in the PTT.
+- Option 1: Switching wiring in the PTT.

-You can swap wiring in the PTT by changing the output of your B and C pole.
+	 -You can swap wiring in the PTT by changing the output of your B and C pole.
 <div class="image-thumbnail">
 	<a href="/assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/ptt.png">
 		<img src="/assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/ptt.png" width="640"/>